 Once your device restarts, connect to a WiFi network and launch the mail app again.
 See if it’s connecting and working normally.

-If Mail is still not working, delete the Mail account again and add it in manually
+Still not working, delete the Mail account again and add it in manually

 1. Go to Passwords & Accounts

 2. Select Add Account

 3. Select Other (not Exchange, Google, Yahoo, AOL)